The Galactic bulge millisecond pulsars shining in X rays: A gamma-ray perspective: Details of the Galactic MSP population

 \paragraph{{\bf The MSP bulge population.}} The MSP bulge population is made of two components: The boxy bulge (BB) and the nuclear bulge (NB).
 The BB number density is proportional to $K_0(r_s)$ with $K_0$ being the modified Bessel function of the second kind, with $r_s$ given by:

 and with $x_0=$ 0.69 kpc, $y_0=$ 0.29 kpc and $z_0=$ 0.27 kpc \cite{Cao_bar_models}.
 Here, $(x,y,z)$ refer to the Cartesian BB coordinates system.
-The $z$ axis is perpendicular to the Galactic plane and the $x$ axis is rotated $\theta=29.4\degree$ away from the Galactic center-Sun axis in the clockwise direction \cite{Cao_bar_models}.
-The BB extends approximately from $30\degree$ to $-20\degree$ in longitude and from $-20\degree$ to $20\degree$ in latitude.\\ The NB \cite{Launhardt02}, in turn, gets contributions from the nuclear stellar cluster (NSC) and the nuclear stellar disk (NSD).
+The $z$ axis is perpendicular to the Galactic plane and the $x$ axis is rotated $\theta=29.4\degree$ away from the Galactic center-Sun axis in the clockwise direction \cite{Cao_bar_models}. \\ The NB \cite{Launhardt02}, in turn, gets contributions from the nuclear stellar cluster (NSC) and the nuclear stellar disk (NSD).
 For the NSD, the mass density in cylindrical coordinates is given by: